cdapio/cdap/cdap-docs/faqs/source/cdap-pipelines.rst

 Are CDAP pipelines available in Standalone CDAP mode?
 -----------------------------------------------------
-It's part of Standalone CDAP, included in the CDAP SDK.
+It's part of the Standalone CDAP, included in the CDAP SDK.

 On which public clouds does CDAP work?
 --------------------------------------